-It’s beneficial in case of emergencies such as accidents and sudden illnesses that arrive unannounced.
-Additionally, it also covers chronic or severe health conditions that usually cost a lot more.
+Particularly for your puppy, it’s really beneficial in case of emergencies such as accidents and sudden illnesses that arrive unannounced.
+Additionally, if anything more severe was to surface then you would be covered for chronic or ongoing health conditions that usually cost a lot more.

 It's never too early to get insurance.
 In the UK, puppy insurance is generally available from when they are eight weeks old.

 Therefore, it’s advisable to get it as soon as possible so that you can ensure they are covered right from the beginning.

 The main reason for this is that most insurers will not cover pre-existing conditions, so locking in a Lifetime pet insurance policy is the safe bet to make sure your pet is covered for all conditions and treatments that might come up during their life.